-"Wreaths Across America (WAA) is not affiliated with any religion or political view.
-The organization’s yearlong mission is to Remember all the fallen, Honor those that serve, and Teach the next generation the value of freedom.
-Because WAA is a guest at the more than 4,200 participating locations we visit each year, we abide by each location’s rules regarding the placement of wreaths on veterans’ headstones.
+Wreaths Across America (WAA) is not affiliated with any religion or political party.
+The organization’s yearlong mission is to Remember the fallen, Honor those who serve, and Teach the next generation the value of freedom.

 Was this article helpful?